cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 builtinLocale
 :   When `builtinLocale` is set to a value, CloudNativePG passes it to the
     `--builtin-locale` option in `initdb`.
-This option controls the ICU locale, as defined in ["Locale Support"](https://www.postgresql.org/docs/current/locale.html)
+This option controls the builtin locale, as defined in ["Locale Support"](https://www.postgresql.org/docs/current/locale.html)
     from the PostgreSQL documentation (default: empty).
 Note that this option requires `localeProvider` to be set to `builtin`.
 Available from PostgreSQL 17.